-Examples of expenses usually considered to be acquisition expenses (including related IT, overhead and indirect expenses) are:
+Examples of expenses usually considered to be acquisition expense (including related IT, overhead and indirect expenses) are:

-- issue expenses;
+- Issue expenses;

-- underwriting expenses;
+- Underwriting expenses;

-- first year and some renewal compensation;
+- First year and some renewal compensation;

-- distribution expenses;
+- Distribution expenses;

-- agency expenses;
+- Agency expenses;

-- marketing and advertising expenses;
+- Marketing and advertising expense

-- product development expenses; and
+- Product development expense and

-- reinsurance acquisition expenses.
+- Reinsurance acquisiti n expenses.

-Acquisition expenses usually exclude non-recurring expenses such as:
+Acquisition expenses usually exclude nor recurring expenses such as:

-- development of a new product line; and - merger and acquisition expenses.
+- Development of a r w product line; and - Merger and accessition expenses.